psa-lab/SpeciFlex/README.md

 # SpeciFlex

-SpeciFlex comes in two flavors, `SpeciFlex_solo` and `SpeciFlex_compare`. `SpeciFlex_solo` is used to analyze a single trajectory, whereas `SpeciFlex_compare` can be used to compare two trajctories to each other (i.e., computing their difference-volumne).
+SpeciFlex comes in two flavors, `SpeciFlex_solo` and `SpeciFlex_compare`. `SpeciFlex_solo` is used to analyze a single trajectory, whereas `SpeciFlex_compare` can be used to compare two trajctories to each other (i.e., computing their difference-volume).

+## More information about SpeciFlex

+Please refer to the SpeciFlex manuscript for more information about the theory behind SpeciFlex:

+- Matthew E. Tonero, Leslie A. Kuhn. *SpeciFlex: A Protocol for Mining Binding Site Conformational Selectivity in Structure-Based Inhibitor Discovery* bioRxiv 304931; doi: [https://doi.org/10.1101/304931](https://doi.org/10.1101/304931)

 ## Installing SpeciFlex